The Vervaat transform of Brownian bridges and Brownian motion: The Vervaat transform of Brownian bridges

-This section is devoted to the semimartingale decomposition of Vervaat's bridges with both negative and positive endpoint.
-However, the treatments in two cases are different.
-The reason is that the split position in the case of negative endpoint (i.e. first return to $0$) is a stopping time while the split position of the Vervaat bridges with positive endpoint (i.e. the last hit of $\lambda>0$ strictly before $1$) is not.
+The section is devoted to the canonical decomposition of Vervaat bridges with non-zero endpoint.
+Note that the splitting position in the case of negative endpoint (i.e. the first return to $0$) is a stopping time, while that of Vervaat bridges with positive endpoint (i.e. the last exit from $\lambda>0$) is a cooptional time but not a stopping time.
+The treatments in two cases are different.